 - Numbers of cyclists, private cars and ‘commercial’ vehicles (van, bus, taxi, etc) in both directions on 2 important roads into the city centre during morning rush hour, in May and November each year

 - Trends in the above over the years

 What our counts don’t tell you

-- Total numbers of cyclists (or other vehicles) entering the city centre
+- Total numbers of bikes (or other vehicles) entering the city centre.

 Other data sources